Special Educational Needs & Disability (SEND)

 An Educational Psychologist is allocated to each school.
 He/she would normally only work directly with pupils who needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.

-This involvement is generally planned at the ISR (In School Review).These are meetings held three times a year between school staff and where appropriate, other professionals.
-The aim of an ISR is to gain an understanding of and try to resolve a pupil’s difficulties.
+This involvement is generally planned at the parent consultation meeting.
+The aim of this meeting is to gain an understanding of and try to resolve a pupil’s difficulties.

 In order to help understand the pupil’s educational needs better, the psychologist will generally meet with the parent and give feedback after the assessment has been completed.